fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2021-03-14-Linux-Bash-Shell-Basic-Commands.md

 *cat* #displays the contents of a file

-#three commands used to change ownership and permissions of files
-*chown* #changes user ownership of a file.
+*chown* #changes user ownership of a file

-*chgrp* #changes group ownership of a file.
+*chgrp* #changes group ownership of a file

 *chmod* #changes the permissions of a file.
 As an example, chmod 666 file.txt will set a file called file.txt to be both readable and writable by the owner.
-      #As an example, chmod g+w file.txt will make file.txt writeable by anyone with group ownership.
+As an example, chmod g+w file.txt will make file.txt writeable by anyone with group ownership.

 #Run R in Hive

 *conda activate R_setting6*
 *srun --pty -p hiveunlim,hive7d,hive1d R*